 Does it violate confidentiality laws to release the test results to TWC?

 No. Many employers misunderstand the laws in this regard.
-Even highly-regulated and otherwise restrictive DOT testing procedures allow employers to release the results to courts, government agencies, or arbitrators dealing with claims arising from the drug test, and drug testing labs are required to release the results to employers upon request in such situations (see DOT regulation 49 C.F.R.
-40.323 (PDF)).
+Even highly-regulated and otherwise restrictive DOT testing procedures allow employers to release the results to the decisionmakers with courts, government agencies, or arbitrators dealing with claims arising from the drug test, and drug testing labs are required to release the results to employers upon request in such situations (see DOT regulation 49 C.F.R.
+40.323).
 There is simply no substitute for the specific drug test results in an unemployment claim.
 Employers with lingering doubts on this issue should call the employer commissioner's office at TWC at 1-800-832-9394.

 What special concerns are there in DOT drug testing cases?

 U.S. Department of Transportation rules provide for drug testing via urinalysis of safety-sensitive employees in a variety of circumstances and for relieving such employees of duty in the event of a verified positive result or a test refusal.
 The DOT rules provide detailed procedural safeguards to ensure valid testing, valid results, and confidentiality.
 The rules are not meant to be a substitute for a good drug and alcohol policy, nor are they a limit on what employers are allowed to do in order to discourage and respond to drug and alcohol use on the job.
 With regard to how the DOT rules interact with a TWC unemployment claim, TWC precedent case 1051204 (MC 485.46, Appeals Policy and Precedent Manual) holds that proof of compliance with DOT standards regarding MRO review can serve as proof of confirmed drug test results (see requirements 3, 4, and 5 below).